yqshao/tame/docs/recipe/jacf.md

 | `--temp [-T]`      | `293`   | Temperature [K]                                    |
 | `--jacf-out`       | `jacf`  | JACF output                                        |
 | `--cond-out`       | `cond`  | Conductivity output                                |

-## Ion definitions

-!!! warning "Partially implemented"

-    Currently, only monovalent ions are supported for this command.
-The ion definition might be improved in the future to support more flexible definitions (multiple ionic species and multivalent ions)